 - Link Status Link status per radio carrier, including whether or not the link is Up, groups to which the link is assigned (such as LAG, XPIC, protection, and/or Multi-Carrier ABC), and the IP address (both IPv4 and IPv6) of the remote carrier.
 For additional information, see Configuring the Radio Parameters. - Radio Information The TX and RX frequencies, frequency separation, and channel bandwidth on which the link is operating.
 For additional information, see Configuring the Radio Parameters. - Remote Radio Parameters Key information about the status of the remote carrier.
 For additional information, see Configuring the Remote Radio Parameters. - Radio Transmitter Mute status, maximum and operational TX level, modulation, and bit rate.
 For additional information, see Configuring the Radio Parameters.

-- Radio Receiver Receiver PMs and statistics, including defective blocks, modem MSE, and RX level, modulation, and bit rate.
-For additional information, see Configuring the Radio Parameters and Entering Radio View (CLI) - To view and configure radio parameters, you must first enter the radio's view level in the CLI.
+• Radio Receiver - Receiver PMs and statistics, including defective blocks, modem MSE, and RX level, modulation, and bit rate.
+For additional information, see Configuring the Radio Parameters and Configuring the Radio (MRMC) Script(s).